Skip to content

 Overview

-Wasps in NH — here's who to call, what they're licensed to do, and what it costs
+Wasps in NH — here's who to call, what they're licensed to do, and how pricing works

 When you search 'wasp exterminator near me' in New Hampshire, you are really asking three questions at once: Is this business actually licensed?
 What will they do when they get here?
-And how much will it cost?
+And how does pricing work?
 Those three questions are the ones every competing pest-control page dodges.
 This page answers all three in plain terms.

 Anchor Pest Services holds NH commercial pesticide applicator license #782664, category F1 — the 'Industrial, Institutional, Structural, and Health Related Pest Control' subcategory of Category F under RSA 430, administered by the NH Department of Agriculture, Markets & Food (NHDAMF) Division of Pesticide Control.
 NH law requires both applicator certification under Pes 300 and product registration under RSA 430:36 before any commercial stinging-insect treatment can legally happen.
 Anchor meets both requirements.
 The business has been operating from Manchester since 2017 and holds NEPMA (New England Pest Management Association) membership.

 As for what the job includes: no product touches your structure until the technician confirms the species.
 That matters because a ground yellowjacket colony, an aerial paper-wasp nest, an enclosed bald-faced hornet nest, and a honey-bee colony each call for a different approach — and honey bees are never treated.
 Confirmed honey-bee colonies are referred to a licensed NH beekeeper for live relocation.
-For confirmed wasps and hornets, the licensed technician follows an 8-step field process built around EPA-registered dusts injected at dusk or after dark, when the entire foraging force is home.
+For confirmed wasps and hornets, the licensed technician follows an 8-step field process built around EPA-registered dusts injected at the nest entry or void so the entire colony is dosed.
 The full process is detailed at our sister page, /wasp-species/wasp-nest-removal.

 New Hampshire context